Intended Use and Report Type

 Personal property often has more than one party with an ownership interest.
 Frequently value is in dispute and the parties need expert valuation.
 During the dissolution of marriage personal property marital assets that are community property must be equitably distributed based upon a determination of fair market value.
 This may require the services of a personal property appraiser when the dispute cannot be resolved between the parties.

 Part or all of the appraisal process can be conducted without a written report (when a written report is not required for legal purposes).
 An oral valuation report can be requested by a party or parties with an interest in the value of the subject property.
 An oral valuation report can substantially reduce appraisal costs.
-For Novotny to provide an oral report, all parties must agree to retain Novotny, and to be present during Novotny's inspection and valuation.

 If the parties accept the stated value then no further appraisal service is needed.
 If a party contests the stated value, and If a computer is available on-site, Novotny can, if requested, quickly demonstrate the range of published sales of comparable objects.
 He can also do this, if requested, later at his office and report back to the clients and, as directed, to intended users.